martinrist/typescript-knowledgebase/wiki/TypeModifiersAndHelpers.md

 ## Const Assertions

-- _Const assertions_ can be used to indicate that any value should be treated as the constant, immutable version of itself:
+- _Const assertions_ (`as const`) can be used to indicate that any value should be treated as the constant, immutable version of itself:
     - Arrays are treated as `readonly` tuples, not mutable arrays.
     - Literals are treated as literals, not their general primitive equivalents.
     - Properties on objects are considered `readonly`